 A few more thoughts…

 This means, you can actually use their platform as a mini blog or personal feed to share updates such as picture and video.
 You have the ability to set a password and keep this space private and limited to those you want to see the updates.
+Also, with the site staying accessible for a period of time afterwards, guests that couldn’t attend “live” can leave their congratulatory messages, etc. and still be a part of the gathering.

 I asked my friend how she liked the experience, and this is what she had to say: